PLANT SC 7225WT - Foundations of Plant Biotechnology

 1. explain the basics of the physiological and molecular processes that occur during plant growth and development

 2. understand and explain the structure of a gene and the role that genome structure plays in gene expression

-3. discuss the ability of genomes to evolve and the impact on phenotype
+3. evaluate the ability of genomes to evolve and the impact on phenotype

-4. use basic biotechnological techniques to explore the molecular biology of plants
+4. use basic biotechnological techniques to explore molecular biology of plants

 6. communicate effectively using oral and written means for both scientific and non-technical audiences